 In The Trade Facilitation Agreement (TFA) was signed at Bali eliciting congratulations and relief, apparently lending credibility to the World Trade Organisation (WTO).
 As always the statistics look promising - reduction in cost by 10% in developed countries and upto 15 % in developing countries.
 However, what the agreement seeks to achieve rather impose (since it is binding ...

-Lakshmikumaran & Sridharan will be the knowledge partner in the seminar series on Budget 2016 being organised by Institute of Business Laws (IBL) from 1March, 2016 to 3 March, 2016 in various cities to guide manufacturers, service providers, professionals, exporters, importers, entrepreneurs and others from trade and commerce.
+Lakshmikumaran & Sridharan will be the knowledge partner in the seminar series on Budget 2017 being organised by Institute of Business Laws (IBL) from 2 February, 2017 to 3 February, 2017 in various cities to guide manufacturers, service providers, professionals, exporters, importers, entrepreneurs and others from trade and commerce.

 © Copyright 1985-2016 Lakshmikumaran & Sridharan, All Rights Reserved.